Last updated: 18 August 2025

 Tailwind Background Image

-A Tailwind background image is an image added to an HTML element using Tailwind's utility-first classes.
+The background-image utilities in Tailwind let you quickly apply preset or custom images as element backgrounds.
 This can include photos, gradients, or even custom patterns defined in your Tailwind configuration.

 By using Tailwind’s utility classes like bg-cover, bg-fixed, or gradient-based utilities such as bg-gradient-to-r, you can easily control how the image appears on your web page.